A-Hoenig/Project-One/README.md

 In keeping with the 'mobile first' philosophy, on smaller screens the Navbar is consolidated into a 'menu burger icon' that presents a drop down view of the navigation bar when pressed.

-Other elements such as the Photographers signature, teh contact button and copyright info are all dynamically sized to make full use of the available screen realestate.
+Other elements such as the Photographer's signature, the contact button and copyright info are all dynamically sized to make full use of the available screen realestate.

-hover events are utilized thoughout to give feedback to the user that they are interacting with a clickable button.
+Hover events are utilized thoughout to give feedback to the user that they are interacting with a clickable button.

 Bold Font in the navigation bar visibly informs the user which page they are on.